usefuljapanese/lex/README.md

 ---

-Our event photos of our latest event can be found here: http://event.l-ex.tokyo/photos/20170218
+Our event photos of our latest event can be found [here!](http://event.l-ex.tokyo/photos/20170218)